joschka/release-test/README.md

 # npm-package-example

-Minimal starting point for creating a npm package which can be released with one manual click or (if applicable) triggered automatically by an event.
-Requires conventional commits!
+Minimal starting point for creating a DigitalService npm package which can be released with one manual click or (if applicable) triggered automatically by an event.
+Requires consistent usage of conventional commits!

 ## Enabler: conventional commits